-The SunJack 14W Solar Charger Panel can be picked up for about $80.
-Sunjack’s battery backup devices can be found for $40.
-Each battery backup takes about 5 hours to fully charge and holds enough power to charge an iPhone about 4 times.
+The SunJack 25W Solar Charger Panel can charge the battery backups in about 5 hours; they enough power to charge an iPhone about 5 times.

 Goal Zero is known for making high-quality solar chargers.
 For the last couple of years, I’ve been using the Goal Zero Guide 10 Adventure Kit as an emergency EDC.
 The kit includes a Nomad 7 Solar Panel and a Guide 10 Power Pack that can charge AA and AAA batteries.

 It’s small enough to slip into your vehicle’s glove box and has an added pocket that allows you to pack it full of extra Every Day Carry (EDC) gear.